matthewh806/AdventOfCode/README.md

 # AdventOfCode

-Solutions for [Advent of Code](http://adventofcode.com/) written in Swift (or when python when swift isn't playing nicely)
+Solutions for [Advent of Code](http://adventofcode.com/) written in Swift (or python when swift isn't playing nicely)

 ## Build Instructions